zydlsd/SemiCTrans/README.md

 4. Test the model.

 ## Acknowledgement
-This code is adapted from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS.git).
+:wrench: This code is adapted from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS.git).
 We thank all the authors for their contribution.

 ## Questions
 Please contact: ydzhou@stu.xmu.edu.cn